Fantasy football playoffs: Tyreek Hill tops Week 15 wide receiver rankings

 Lineup sit/start decisions are now more important than they were at any other point this season.
 A wrong decision could result in a narrow loss and early exit.
 Correct decisions could steer your team to fantasy football glory.

-Tyreek Hill, Davante Adams, Mike Evans, Keenan Allen and A.J.
-Brown top my wide receiver rankings for the second round of the 2020 fantasy football playoffs.
+Tyreek Hill, Davante Adams, Mike Evans, A.J.
+Brown and DeAndre Hopkins top my wide receiver rankings for the second round of the 2020 fantasy football playoffs.

-DeAndre Hopkins, D.K.
-Metcalf, Terry McLaurin, Adam Thielen and Allen Robinson round out my Top 10 options.
+D.K.
+Metcalf, Terry McLaurin, Adam Thielen, Allen Robinson and Calvin Ridley round out my Top 10 options.
 Cooper Kupp, Brandon Aiyuk and Marquise Brown also are among my favorite starts this week.

 You should target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at the position.